Transcripts & Records

 Students and former students living and working abroad may need educational records like diplomas or transcripts authenticated with an apostille.
 Students who require an apostille should complete the following steps:

-- Send the Registrar’s office a letter requesting the apostille along with a completed Transcript Request Form (and accompanying fee – see form) and/or a photocopy of your diploma.
+- Send the Registrar’s office a letter requesting the apostille along with a completed Transcript Request Form and/or a photocopy of your diploma.
 Please note that the College does not keep copies of diplomas.
-Students who require a replacement diploma should specify that in the letter, and include the $25 diploma replacement fee.
+Students who require a replacement diploma should specify that in the letter, and request/pay for the replacement using this link.

 - Include a completed State of Vermont Apostille Request form.
 This form – along with additional information about apostilles – is available on the Vermont Secretary of State website.